Steeles, Toronto: Demographics

 Ethnic minorities represent 91% of the population of Steeles, compared to 51% in Toronto.
 80% of the population in Steeles have a native language other than English.
 Of that population, 39.3% speak Cantonese and 34.5% speak Mandarin.

 Economy and politics

 Small and medium-sized businesses bookend the east and west sides of the community; most commercial outlets are concentrated in the west between Victoria Park and Pharmacy.
-Within this commercial area, the Bank of Montreal (BMO) has a major Institute for Learning facility.
-Bamburgh Gardens Shopping Plaza is the largest shopping centre in the neighbourhood of Steeles.
+Within this commercial area, Bamburgh Gardens Shopping Plaza is the largest shopping centre in the neighbourhood of Steeles.
 It can be found in the middle of the neighbourhood at 375 Bamburgh Circle, one block south of Steeles off Warden (east side).
 Other small and medium-sized business centres include Passmore Shoppers, and Victoria Park Business Centre.
 Steeles is also part of the Chinatown of Scarborough, which extends into the neighbouring districts of Agincourt and Milliken.

 The neighbourhood of Steeles is part of the federal and provincial electoral district of Scarborough—Agincourt.
 Municipally, the neighbourhood is part of Ward 22.